gramanicu/CarlsenBot/Readme.md

 ### table

 - Table - here the chess board is stored, with functionalities added for pieces
 - CheckSystem - the check system is a class that verifies when the king is in check (and what cells are attacked).
 At the moment, it is a simple sistem, just made to work.

 ## Game overview

 Currently, when the application is first run, it will initialise the board, then wait for xboard commands.
 The moment it receives the "xboard" command, it will reply with a set of settings.
 After each turn change, the "ai" will try to compute a new move.
-Currently, the AI uses RNG, and it may send invalid movements, as it cannot detect "check" (only if it is already in check, when it resigns).
-And, because xboard doesn't reply with "invalid move", it doesn't know, to be able to select another move or resign.
-It must be closed manually.
+The minimax algorithm it uses is set to a depth of 3 (even with alpha-beta pruning and saving the values of certain position in a hastable, it is still quite slow on depth 4).It determines the best move/position using the piece values and evaluation boards.

 Because the application activates the "usermove" option, every move command it receives must have this prefix "usermove _move_".

 Every piece is implemented, without some advanced movements (castling, en passant, check by discovery detection).